Supply limiter

 Both the GEX token and all Geminon stablecoins include this security mechanism.
 This system is designed for cases in which Geminon token minting permits are granted to contracts outside the protocol, specifically in the case of inter-chain bridges operated by third parties, since in the event of bridge hacking the possible damage to the protocol is limited.

-The algorithm, developed by Geminon, is based on adaptive exponential smoothing whose parameters w1w_1 and w2w_2 vary depending on the interval Δt\Delta t elapsed since the last minting or burning of the token.
+The algorithm, developed by Geminon, is based on adaptive exponential smoothing whose parameters and vary depending on the interval elapsed since the last minting or burning of the token.

 The described algorithm is designed to approximate the value of a 24-hour period moving average calculated on a discrete time series of variable frequency by means of a minimum calculation.